dmarku/kim/Readme.md

 ## Requirements and Installation

-At the moment, this project is not ready for a stable release and requires Python 3.x and [pipenv](https://pipenv.pypa.io/en/latest/) to run.
+At the moment, this project is not ready for a stable release and requires Python 3.11 (due to _tomllib_) and [pipenv](https://pipenv.pypa.io/en/latest/) to run.
 Install pipenv with:

 ```sh
 pip install --user pipenv